-- 7.1 Term for Residential and Commercial Service to Class 1 and Class 2 Properties If a Customer is being provided Residential Service or Commercial Service at a Class 1 or Class 2 Property then the term of the Service Agreement will be until the Service Agreement is terminated in accordance with the General Terms and Conditions. - 7.2 Initial Term for Residential and Commercial Service If a Customer is being provided Residential Service or Commercial Service at a Class 3 Property, the initial term of the Service Agreement - (a) when a new Service Connection is required will be one Year, or - (b) when a Hydronic Energy System Extension is required will be for a period of time fixed by the Service Provider. - 7.3 Renewal of Initial Term of Agreement for Residential and Commercial Service to a Class 3 Property Unless - (a) the Service Agreement or the applicable Rate Schedule specifies otherwise, or - (b) the Service Agreement is terminated under Section 8 (Termination of Service Agreement), the Service Agreement described in Section 7.2 will be automatically renewed at the end of its initial Term from Month to Month for Residential or Commercial Service,
+- 7.1 Term for Residential and Commercial Service to Class 1 and Class 2 Properties If a Customer is being provided Residential Service or Commercial Service at a Class 1 or Class 2 Property then the term of the Service Agreement will be until the Service Agreement is terminated in accordance with the General Terms and Conditions. - 7.2 Initial Term for Residential and Commercial Service If a Customer is being provided Residential Service or Commercial Service at a Class 3 Property, the initial term of the Service Agreement - (a) when a new Service Connection is required will be one Year, or - (b) when a Hydronic Energy System Extension is required will be for a period of time fixed by the Service Provider.

+7.3 Renewal of Initial Term of Agreement for Residential and Commercial Service to a Class 3 Property - Unless the Service Agreement described in Section 7.2 will be automatically renewed at the end of its initial Term from Month to Month for Residential or Commercial Service,